Proof

 "Come quickly, I am tasting the stars!"
 Dom Pérignon, the French monk (incorrectly) attributed to discovering champagne, is romantically remembered exclaiming this as he sipped on the effervescent beverage in the 17th century (Epstein, 2011).
 Pérignon was followed by many other men in characterizing the refined beverage that is enjoyed at celebrations all over the world.
 In thinking of champagne, one might, as Becky Sue Epstein reminisced in her history on champagne, imagine popular male characters like James Bond enigmatically sipping on champagne, or male athletes popping a bottle open in celebration.
 Champagne is a drink synonymous with starry skies, black cocktail dresses, and the flowery words on a page of an F. Scott Fitzgerald novel.
 He even famously wrote, "I'll drink your champagne.
 I'll drink every drop of it, I don't care if it kills me."
 It is universally accepted as a mood setter, an aphrodisiac as Catherine the Great was convinced (Epstein, 2011).
 It is recognized as a toast to celebration and accomplishment, Epstein (2011) writing, “champagne continues to be the beverage that signals special occasions and celebrations, no matter what the climate or the economy is like – in life as well as on screen” (p.
 11).
 Historically, champagne has represented this idea of celebration since is acceptance in the 17th century, however, it has celebrated men and sexualized women despite the feminist champions who built the champagne empire as a whole.

-Talia NicolePublished about a year ago in Proof"In What Furnace Was Thy Brain?"*
+Talia NicolePublished 2 years ago in Proof"In What Furnace Was Thy Brain?"*

 *From "The Tyger" by William Blake Most amino acids build proteins.
 Undeniably important, they are the basis of the body's structure.
 Nevertheless, some amino acids have other roles, roles that help sew together the vast complex of protein structures into a seamlessly moving, thinking creature.

-D. Thea BaldrickPublished about a year ago in ProofThe Many Faces Of Fire Water
+D. Thea BaldrickPublished 2 years ago in ProofThe Many Faces Of Fire Water

 Moonshine is a high-proof liquor with a rich history.
 It gets its name from the illegal practice of making it.
 There are no rules to creating moonshine.
 Just four ingredients; cornmeal, sugar, water, and yeast, and simple equipment.
 It doesn’t require time to mature like wine, so it can be drunk on the same day it was bottled.
 The simplicity of making it is what attracts a lot of people to brew it at home.
 This smooth, slightly sweet, beverage began in Britain around the 15th century and is still being made today, despite its illegal status in most states.
 June 5th is the day we honor moonshine.
 So, today we’ll discuss its many uses outside of having a good time.

 M.L.
-LewisPublished about a year ago in Proof10 No-Fuss Cocktails for St. Patrick's Day
+LewisPublished 2 years ago in Proof10 No-Fuss Cocktails for St. Patrick's Day

 Every year for St. Patrick's Day, my husband and I celebrate in a rather heretical fashion: the American way.
 In Ireland, St. Patrick's Day is not a boozy holiday, but a religious reminder of Saint Patrick and all of his kind deeds.
 Like most holidays, this Americanized Irish celebration has strayed far from the original intention and meaning, and been replaced with a favored popular pastime; drinking.
 So, in celebration, I have for you ten of our favorite easy to make cocktails to enjoy at home.